 Herley Stock Option Plans.
 All outstanding options to purchase shares of Herley common stock that were not canceled and exchanged for a cash payment upon completion of the Herley merger, were assumed by the Company and converted into options to purchase shares of the Company's common stock (with the number of shares subject to each such option and the exercise price applicable to each such option adjusted based on the applicable exchange ratio).
 The Company assumed each such stock option in accordance with the terms and conditions of the applicable Herley option plan and stock option agreement, subject to the adjustments described in the preceding sentence.
 On February 20, 2012, the Board confirmed (i) the assumption of Herley's 2010 Stock Plan (the "2010 Plan"), pursuant to NASDAQ Rule 5635, and (ii) an amendment to the 2010 Plan, in order to permit the future grant of awards, including restricted stock unit awards, by the Company pursuant to the plan.
 The 2010 Plan was approved by Herley's Board of directors in January 2010 and by Herley's stockholders in March 2010.
 The terms and conditions of specific awards are set at the discretion of the Board.
-As of February 20, 2012, there are approximately 503,000 shares of the Company's common stock available for issuance under the 2010 Plan.
-These shares are available to grant awards, including stock options, shares of common stock and restricted stock units, to any employee, director or consultant who was not an employee, director or consultant of the Company prior to the consummation of the Herley merger.
+As of February 20, 2012, there are approximately 503,000 shares of the Company's common stock units, to any employee, director or consultant who was not an employee, director or consultant of the Company prior to the consummation of the Herley merger.
 The Board of the Company may amend or terminate the 2010 Plan at any time.
 However, certain amendments, including an increase in the share reserve, would require stockholder approval.